UsabilityEngineering/BoxBois/phase3/README.md

 ### Background

 ### Task 1
 Task 1 focuses on setting up a user account via a phone application.
 After that account has been set up, we then tell them to link the parcel protector box to their account.
 With the feedback we recieve it will help us figure out how well the flow of our application flow is, as well as what accommodations need to be met for a smoother experience to first time users.

 ### Task 2
 Our second task highlights how a user would allow another trusted user access to their parcel protector box.
 From that point forward the task gauges how effective the app is at helping a user find previous deliveries.
-The feedback we recieve will show how efficient finding previous deliveries is, but also will let us know if adding a trusted user is a
+The feedback we recieve will show how efficient finding previous deliveries is, but also will let us know if adding a trusted user is a learnable step to first time users.

 ### Task 3
+The final task we have set up is to find out the user's mental model of our parcel protector.
+The model we showcase to the users is intended to ensure users can successfully distinguish each aspect of the parcel protector.
+Such as the LEDs that will be displayed and the hatches found on the parcel protector box.

 ### Wrap-Up // explanation of overall approach